 School trips or educational visits can include visits to museums, field study outings and even longer stays abroad.

 Each school should have its own written policy relating to charges for educational activities.
+Schools must provide, free of charge, any activities which take place out of school hours but relate to the national curriculum or form part of a public exam syllabus.
 Schools may ask parents for voluntary contributions towards the cost of an activity that takes place during school hours.
 However, the contribution must be genuinely voluntary and pupils of those parents who do not contribute must not be discriminated against.

 Some visits may include potentially hazardous activities, such as water sports or rock climbing, but, whatever the nature of the visit, they are all carried out with the highest regard for health and safety.
 All schools also have a designated educational visits co-ordinator who has received training in planning educational trips.